 Post-mortems of our children’s sporting events are common practice.
 And while many of us think our input is important in helping them to improve, so often the reverse is true.

 Children are usually completely aware of how they performed and don’t need us to draw further attention to it.
-Not only do they feel as if they’ve let themselves down, they feel as if they’ve let you down as well.
+Not only do they feel as if they’ve let themselves down, but they feel as if they’ve let you down as well.
 Leave the crits to the coach.
 Team talks after a match or at practice are where these points of play are discussed – without the emotion.
 You’re there to pick up the pieces, celebrate their success or be a shoulder to cry on.
 Our children know we are there to support them – no matter how they played.

 Acknowledging great effort and clever play, regardless of who does it, is a fine example of good sportsmanship that children should witness.